raiahyxs/Data-Analytics/README.md

-# Palmer Penguins Analysis 🐧
+# ELEC303 Data Analysis 🐧

 [Activity 1 - Palmer Penguin](https://github.com/raiahyxs/Data-Analytics/blob/main/ITELEC03/activity%201.ipynb)

---
+---

+### 📊 Data Analytics with Jupyter Notebook

-This repository contains a Jupyter Notebook exploring the **Palmer Penguins dataset**.
+This repository contains a Jupyter Notebook that explores data analytics concepts and techniques.
+Data analytics is the process of examining raw data to uncover meaningful insights, trends, and patterns that can support decision-making.
-The dataset is a great alternative to the classic Iris dataset and is often used for data visualization and statistical learning exercises.

-## 📊 Dataset
-The **Palmer Penguins dataset** includes data on three penguin species observed in the Palmer Archipelago, Antarctica:
-- Adelie
-- Gentoo
-- Chinstrap

-It contains measurements such as:
-- Flipper length
-- Bill length and depth
-- Body mass
-- Sex and island of origin
+Using this notebook, you can:

+* **Load and clean datasets** – prepare raw data for analysis by handling missing values, duplicates, and inconsistencies.
+* **Explore data visually** – use charts, graphs, and plots to identify patterns and relationships in the data.
+* **Apply statistical and analytical methods** – perform descriptive and inferential analysis to draw conclusions.
+* **Build predictive insights** – leverage machine learning models or statistical techniques to forecast outcomes.
+* **Communicate findings** – present results in a clear, interactive, and reproducible format with Jupyter.

+This project demonstrates how Python’s powerful data libraries (such as **pandas, NumPy, matplotlib, seaborn, and scikit-learn**) can be combined to turn raw data into actionable knowledge.

+---

 ## 📝 Contents
 - `palmer_penguins_analysis.ipynb` → Jupyter Notebook with analysis and visualizations.